Any SEO professional or SEO agency that promises results in days, weeks, or even months is either:

 A firm understanding of you, your site, and its products and services will help you formulate a plan and direction for what SEO services you’ll need.
 Depending on your particular situation, you may need one of or all of the following:

-- On-page, technical SEO, and consultation — which will likely include an audit;
+- On-page, technical SEO, and consultation — which will likely include a website SEO audit;

 - Keyword research and analysis;